backstage/backstage/plugins/tech-insights-backend/README.md

 );
 ```

 FactRetrieverRegistration also accepts an optional `lifecycle` configuration value.
 This can be either ITL (items to live) or TTL (time to live).
-Valid options for this value are either a number for itl or a Luxon duration like object for ttl.
+Valid options for this value are either a number for ITL or a Luxon duration like object for TTL.
 For example:

 ```ts
 const itl = { itl: 7 }; // Deletes all but 7 latest facts for each id/entity pair